 Do not select plywood for the cats enclosure that has been treated with chemical.
 Preservative chemicals may be toxic for your pet.
 Selecting the correct building material for the cat enclosure plans is important for your pets health.
 The cats run will be exposed to the weather and the building material will need a weather proof coating of lead free paint that will protect the structure.

 Easy access to the cat run for cleaning and replacing litter trays and bedding will be required.
 The cat run plan can be modified to fit a suitable entrance.
 If insulation pads are to be used for insulating the cat enclosure use only products that are free from chemicals.

 Cat enclosure plans

-Select timber for the cat house framing that is approximately two inches square (50 millimeters square).
+Select timber for the cat house framing that is approximately two inches square (50 mm square).

 Building a run for cats

 Metal fittings used in the building of the cats run plans should be galvanized,brass or zinc plated to protect them from rusting.

 Use only galvanized or brass plated nails and screws on timber joints that are exposed to the weather.